The CHAINS research project on software supply chains @ KTH

 Ref URL: https://chains.proj.kth.se/software-supply-chain-attacks-crypto.html

-Attacks
+Software Attacks

 event-stream attack (Maintainer change), 2018

 event-stream npm package by Dominic Tarr was compromised because of a maintainer change.
 Dominic Tarr stopped maintaining the repository long before the attack.
 The bad actor reached out to the developer in 2018 to help him out.
-However, he added malicious code to steal bitcoins from application and then released the malicious event-stream on npm.
+However, he added malicious code to steal bitcoins from applications and then released the malicious event-stream on npm.
 See issue for more details.
 References:

 Colourama attack (typosquatting), 2018